 The results of the survey have also shown that junior-level employees (44%) and mid-level staff (47%) are the most highly sought after.

 “Employers are planning to recruit primarily into junior and mid-level roles, reflecting the need for part and newly qualified accountants.
-This is a direct reflection of the reduced hiring of studying accountants in the economic down turn, simply put there are fewer studiers and newly qualified accountants at this time," said Richard Boyd, Associate Director for Accountancy and Finance Recruitment at Robert Walters.
+This is a direct reflection of the reduced hiring of studying accountants in the economic down turn, simply put there are fewer studiers and newly qualified accountants at this time," said Daniel Connors, Associate Director for Accountancy and Finance Recruitment at Robert Walters.

 "Furthermore as businesses are growing there is more to report on, to analyse and support, which all adds to the demand."